Opam Health Check: or How we Got to 90+% of Packages Building with Dune Package Management

 most used packages in OCaml.
 Among these are Lwt, Odoc, and, unfortunately,

-Dune (due to lots of projects depending on dune-configurator
+Dune (due to lots of projects depending on dune-configurator).
+Thus, at the

 moment, Dune package management cannot be used to develop Dune itself.